ellakoa/postcard-poem/content/posts/silent-footsteps.md

 ---
 title: Silent Footsteps
 description: Sometimes the a morning is just perfect, and needs no other introduction.
-Enjoy an early morning stroll.
+This was one such morning, enjoy an early morning stroll in a field of blue.
 collection: Kent Views
 aspect: landscape
 image: /img/blue-field-1.jpg